4 employee communication mistakes to avoid

 Resist the urge to overpack your communication.

-Just like overpacking a suitcase makes it heavy, overpacking your message makes for a heavy cognitive load.
-Not to mention, this approach gets in the way of others absorbing our message.
+Just like overpacking a suitcase makes it heavy, overpacking your message creates a heavy cognitive load.
+This approach also prevents others from absorbing our message.

 It’s not about what’s in the suitcase.
 It’s about where it allows us to go.